ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Communications between microservices (east-west traffic) typically require similar protections with regard to authentication, encryption, and inspection

 From an identity and access management perspective, microservices access control at the user level requires all users to be uniquely identified.
 By using a central directory service as a single source of identity and authentication, DevOps teams can abstract the function of global authentication and authorization away from individual microservices.

 A microservices-based architecture for an application that runs in a containerized environment must solve for providing secure access to dynamic services whose locations change.
 An API gateway acts as the single point of entry and ensures secure and reliable access to the APIs and microservices within the application.
 Rather than calling services directly, the API web client calls the API gateway, which forwards the call to the appropriate services on the back end.

 The use of security policies provide the ability to declare security parameters for pods and containers that are applied at runtime.
 Applying security at this level ensures a fine-grained approach so that the security applied to individual application components is appropriate.

-Security at the individual service level starts with limiting its access to only necessary resources so that a vulnerability in a single microservice won’t expose the rest of the system to an attack.
-The use of a distributed firewall that is centrally managed adds fine-grained access control between services, which further serves to minimize the attack area.
+Security at the individual service level starts with limiting access to only necessary resources so that a vulnerability in a single microservice won’t expose the rest of the system to an attack.
+The use of a distributed firewall that is cent

 Microservices monitoring is one of the three pillars of observability that along with distributed tracing and logging gives site reliability engineers (SREs) and developers a unified view of their environments.
 Monitoring the status of a large number of microservices is not trivial.
 And a large number of endpoints exposes an increased attack surface for bad actors to target.
 With a suspected security vulnerability, the ability to pinpoint the affected microservice and quickly resolve the issue is paramount.